 In addition to Mega Life’s problems in Massachusetts, in May, A.M.
 Best Company downgraded the credit rating of HealthMarkets Inc., the parent company of Mega Life.
 The rating downgrade primarily reflected a continued decline in revenue premium and increased financial leverage.
 Lower agent sales, the US economic condition and competitor pressure hurt premium revenue in 2008.

-In fairness, that was more than five years ago.
-Their supplemental coverage today focuses more on specific needs and illnesses, such as cancer, specific accidents, disability expenses and vision coverage.
+Ofcourse, that was more than five years ago.
+Their current supplemental coverage focuses more on specific needs and illnesses, such as cancer, specific accidents, disability expenses and vision coverage.
 There are still complaints, along with satisfied customers.
 Ultimately, the final verdict is decided by those persons that purchase their products.
+Customers that need critical illness benefits have been reasonably happy with the policies they have purchased.

 HealthMarkets is a privately-owned entity that offers plans to both consumers under and over the age of 65 along with small-business owners.
 Some of the companies they own include Mid-West National Life Insurance Company of Tennessee, Chesapeake Life, MEGA Life and Health, and Insphere, which markets products to consumers.